-Retirement Portfolio Management under Jacob Mazone’s direction, provides fiduciary advice as an RIA under ERISA 3(21).
-Our operations fall under both the BIC and Level Fee Exemptions. (explanation below)
+Retirement Portfolio Management, under John Disney’s direction, provides fiduciary advice as an RIA under ERISA 3(21).
+Our operations fall under both the BIC and Level Fee Exemptions.
+(Explanation Below)

 Our RIA has impartial conduct standards that align with the rule of 1) providing advice in the client’s best interest, 2) receiving only reasonable compensation, and 3) not making materially misleading statements.
 Our policy is not to enter into any investment advice contract where a conflict of interest exists, nor receive compensation that provides our RIA with additional compensation or incentives based on the type of investment products that are placed within client portfolios.

 Retirement Portfolio Management, through its Website, ADV II and Investment Management Agreement discloses (on or before entering into a service agreement) all services offered to our clients within a level fee structure, i.e., portfolio management services, ongoing financial counseling, and client education.

 John Disney, or the RIA under his control; does not disclaim liability, ask clients to waive rights, nor limit a client’s ability to assert a legal claim.
 Additionally, our RIA acts with care, prudence and diligence in fully understanding our client’s investment objectives, risk tolerance, and expectations from our company.

 Also, our RIA is a level fee fiduciary that receives only a flat/level and fixed fee based on a percentage of the value of assets within client accounts that we provide recommendations for.
 We receive absolutely no additional compensation based on investment type, sales commissions or even trailing commissions.
 The sliding scale of our investment management fee structure is clearly indicated on the investment management agreement and ADV II (Brochure) provided to clients before the commencement of financial services.